AskTinNguyen/AtherAgent/docs/proposals/Tasks/Proposal_Tasks_Management_implementation.md

 ### Comprehensive Task Creation and Management System Design

+{{ **Introduction:**

+This document outlines the design for an AI-powered task management system integrated into the AI assistant.
+A core principle of this system is to enable users to interact with tasks using natural language, leveraging the AI's capabilities to simplify task creation, management, and execution.
+The system will not only schedule and execute tasks but also proactively assist users by providing contextual information, automating reporting, and predicting task timelines. }}

+{{ **Key Features Overview:**

+Beyond the core functionalities of scheduling and execution, this system will incorporate:

+*   **Natural Language Task Interaction:** Users can create, update, and query tasks using natural language.
+*   **Smart Search and Filtering:**  Intelligent search capabilities to quickly find and filter tasks based on various criteria, reducing the need for complex queries.
+*   **Automated Metadata Extraction:** AI-driven extraction of relevant metadata from task descriptions to streamline task creation.
+*   **Contextual Information Retrieval:**  Providing users with relevant information and context related to their tasks, enhancing decision-making.
+*   **Deep Integrations with Development Tools:** Seamless integration with development tools to streamline workflows.
+*   **AI-Powered Reporting and Summarization:** Automated generation of reports and summaries on task progress and performance.
+*   **Predictive Task Estimation:** AI-driven estimation of task durations and timelines.
+*   **Proactive Notifications and Communication:** Intelligent notifications to keep stakeholders informed without information overload.
+*   **Customizable Workflows (with AI Assistance):**  Flexibility to define team-specific workflows with AI assistance in configuration.
+}}

 AI assistant task scheduler: flexible scheduling, AI execution, dependency management, logging, access control, visualization.
 Uses lightweight scheduling, Supabase for data, real-time updates, and role-based access.

 #### Task Types and Definitions